atamalu/Data-Science-Exercises/DSE_n_sum.md

 ## Introduction

-This exercise is typically solved using Hashmaps.
+This exercise is typically solved using Hashtables.
 However, these are not available in base R. So to start, I decided to use this as a chance to add solutions to the already-exhaustive list.